 Your vision is priceless, and the decision to undergo LASIK surgery is one that will impact your life forever.
 At Vance Thompson Vision, we know how important it is to wake up each morning to clear vision.
-Because improved eyesight means more than seeing your best, it means being your best.
+Because improved eyesight means more than seeing your best - it means being your best.

 We set the bar high at our world-class center in Fargo, ND as we live out our vision to be “Best on Earth.”
 Our LASIK program is designed and optimized to reduce or eliminate your dependence on corrective lenses.
-When you schedule a consultation at Vance Thompson Vision, our specialists in laser vision correction will help guide you through the details of your LASIK procedure.
+When you schedule a consultation at Vance Thompson vision, our LASIK specialists will help guide you through the details of your LASIK procedure.
 We will perform a detailed examination of your eye, answer all of your questions about LASIK, and ensure that you have all the information you need to make an informed decision about LASIK and other vision correction options.

-What’s the most important part of your surgery?
+What’s the most important part of your LASIK surgery?
 Quite simply, your doctor and the technology he or she uses.
-The team at Vance Thompson Vision takes pride in being world leaders in quality vision correction and setting global standards for care.
-In addition to their precise techniques, training and distinctions - like having the region’s only team of fellowship-trained Corneal and Refractive Surgery doctors - they lead the way in the future of laser and vision correction with extensive research and a commitment to using only the most advanced technology available.
+The team at Vance Thompson Vision takes pride in being world leaders in vision correction surgery, and we continue to pioneer innovation in vision surgery through extensive research and FDA clinical trials.
+We offer the region’s only team of fellowship-trained Corneal and Refractive Surgery doctors to ensure your LASIK procedure is optimized for the best possible vision outcome.

 "As a person with a very high correction I never thought laser vision correction was an option for me.
 Well, I was wrong.
 The team over at Vance Thompson Vision were so helpful, knowledgeable, caring and attentive!
 I had LASIK done last week and it is remarkable how well I’m seeing...and it getting better everyday!
 Having two little ones that still wake at night it’s such a relief to not have to reach for my glasses every time they need me.
 Thank you VTV for giving my eyes new life!!!"- M.P. / Facebook / Feb 06, 2018